Licensing Guides

 HVACClasses.org breaks down the credit hour requirements and tuition costs for both of the programs listed above as well as those at a couple of other schools.

-Here are three lists of some of the best HVAC schools in North Carolina:
+Here are two lists of some of the best HVAC schools in North Carolina:

 Tuition: The cost of tuition depends on the program you choose.
 Certificate programs can cost as little as $2,000 and associate degrees from community colleges can cost several thousand for in-state tuition.
 There are also many jobs listed for HVAC apprentices on zip recruiter and indeed.
 Employers will often sponsor employees in an apprentice training program as long as they get a minimum grade in their classes.
 Or you can look for formal apprenticeships through union and non-union organizations which can run from $500 to $2,000 or more, but those costs are usually spread out over the three to five years of the program.